wware/graphrag_mcp/README.md

 ## Attribution

-If you use this MCP server or adapt it for your own purposes, please provide attribution to Ryder Lam and link back to this repository (https://github.com/rileylemm/graphrag_mcp).
+If you use this MCP server or adapt it for your own purposes, please provide attribution to Riley Lemm and link back to this repository (https://github.com/rileylemm/graphrag_mcp).